MicrosoftDocs/azure-docs/articles/cognitive-services/Translator/languages.md

 ---

 # Supported languages in the Microsoft Translator Text API
 The Microsoft Translator Text API supports the following languages for text to text translation.
-Neural Machine Translation (NMT) is the new standard for high-quality AI-powered machine translations and is available as the default using V3 of the Translator Text API.
+Neural Machine Translation (NMT) is the new standard for high-quality AI-powered machine translations and is available as the default using V3 of the Translator Text API when a neural system is available.
 Neural machine translation is available in V2 by using the "generalnn" category.

 [Learn more about how machine translation works](https://www.microsoft.com/translator/mt.aspx)